-Beginning with the cohort applying for Fall of 2021, California Lutheran University will be implementing a test-optional policy.
-Students seeking undergraduate admission will no longer be required to submit standardized testing as a component of their application process.
+California Lutheran University is Test-Optional.
+Students seeking undergraduate admission are not required to submit standardized testing as a component of their application process.

 This test optional policy aligns with the Office of Undergraduate Admission and its longstanding practice of holistic admissions.
 With an emphasis on student equity and access, the focus of evaluation will be based academic achievement, curriculum and rigor.
 This is further contextualized by letters of recommendation, access to resources and involvement beyond the classroom.
 The review process will also give consideration of the impact of an individual’s environment, community engagement and their ability to demonstrate success as a potential student at Cal Lutheran.

 How to Apply Test-Optional

 On the Common Application for Cal Lutheran, you will have the option to indicate if you wish for your test scores to be considered as part of your application.

 If you indicate “No. I am applying test-optional,” we will not consider your ACT or SAT scores in your application review, regardless of how they are reported.
 For example, if you choose to apply test optional and will not be submitting test scores, and your scores appear on your high school transcript or in the self-reported score section of the Common Application, they will not be reviewed in the admission process.
 International students applying as test-optional will be contacted to complete an interview with an admission counselor.